rainbowdashlabs/sql-java/docs/01/setup.md

 ## Database Setup

 I won't explain the setup of every database here in detail.
 A lot of people did this already.
 I will link the debian, ubuntu and windows installation guides here.
 If you are an "I use arch btw" user you will find your own way like you always do.

 If you are a docker user you know what to do.

 ### MySQL

-Many guides out there will include a installation of apache with a phpmyadmin instance.
+Many guides out there will include an installation of apache with a phpmyadmin instance.

 I highly discourage the usage of phpmyadmin.
 It has several known exploits and is in general a pure security issue on your server.
 There are much better ways.